Skip directly to site content

 Gestational carrier services

-A gestational carrier or surrogate is a woman who gestates, or carries, an embryo that was formed from the egg of another woman.
-The surrogate usually has a contractual obligation to return the infant to its intended parents.
+A clinic may have a gestational carrier program.
+A gestational carrier or surrogate is a woman who gestates, or carries, an embryo that was formed from the egg of another woman with the expectation of returning the infant to its intended parents.
+Some states do not permit clinics to offer this service.
+A "Yes" indicates the clinic provided the service, and a "No" means they did not.

 SART member